franckXu/blog-1/drafts/clean-code-part-2.rst

 the Linq methods, the predicates are pure.

 In general, try to encapsulate state in parts of the code built to manage state, and keep the rest stateless.
-Functional languages are great at keeping functions pure and data immutable, the tradeoff there being that transformations incur data copy, which comes with a performance penalty.

 Note that immutable data and pure functions are also an advantage in concurrent applications, since they can't generate race conditions.

 Key takeaways: